Diseases and conditions

 Understanding Cardiovascular Diseases

 Welcome to our comprehensive guide on cardiovascular diseases.
-This group of diseases (CVD) is one of the leading causes of death globally, posing a significant threat to public health.
+This group of diseases (CVD) is one of the leading causes of death globally.
+It poses a significant threat to public health.
 Despite its prevalence, there is often confusion about what exactly Cardiovascular diseases entail and their potential consequences.

 Understanding Cardiovascular Diseases